Banno/ux-lint/README.md

 // A glob pattern can also be used: linter.check('*.js', function() {});
 ```

+The first argument can be a file, file pattern, or array of those.

 The configuration object passed as the 2nd argument will override (not replace) the default configuration.